RHEcosystemAppEng/rhods-fraud-detection/Starburst.md

 secret/aws-credentials created
 starburstenterprise.charts.starburstdata.com/starburstenterprise created
 starbursthive.charts.starburstdata.com/starbursthive created
-route.route.openshift.io/starbust-web created
+route.route.openshift.io/starburst-web created
 ```

 </details>

 #### Working from the SEP WebUI

-Log into the Web console of your Starbust Enterprise instance.
+Log into the Web console of your Starburst Enterprise instance.
 After exposing it
-with a route, it should be available through the URL `http://starbust-web.<cluster_url>/ui/insights/ide`
+with a route, it should be available through the URL `http://starburst-web.<cluster_url>/ui/insights/ide`
 and the configured credentials (`default user: admin`).

 At this point, you should see the query editor in the web ui